Mhieu14/TestNodeJS/README.md

 # TestNodeJS

-#Test ReactJS EC, Fork this repo and show us your development progress via a Pull Request
+#Test NodeJS EC, Fork this repo and show us your development progress via a Pull Request

 ## Run Sequentially